Jumpscale/g8cockpit/docs/jscockpit/configuration.md

 This configuration file is generated automatically during the deployment of the Cockpit.

-For development purposes, you can also create the configuration file manually, and start a new jscockpit server manually.
+For development purposes, you can also create the configuration file manually, and start a new Cockpit server manually.

 Here is an example in 3 steps:
 - Step 1: Create the configuration file
-- Step 2: Generate a Telegram chatbot token
+- Step 2: Create a new Telegram chatbot and get an API token for it
-- Step 3: Start your Cockpit
+- Step 3: Start your Cockpit server

 ### Step 1: Create the configuration file